ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Tensorflow-example-for-beginners
-This is a step by step guide on implementing a Tensorflow-keras model.
+This is a step by step guide on implementing a scikit learn & Tensorflow-keras model.
 This is made for those with minimal experience in Python, some understanding of machine learning theory, and minimal experience in writing machine learning algorithems in Python.

 I am making this tutorial to help non-python users in my lab group understand the very basic priniciples and algorithms behind machine learning and data analysis, however everyone is welcome to follow along and learn.